humbertotm/cell-automata/README.md

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

+## Running tests

+In the project directory, execute the following command:

 ### `npm test` or `yarn test`